What Is The Difference Between Owning And Operating An Aircraft Under Part 91 Versus Part 135?

 Part 91 - Flightcrew member duty time and rest requirements are not imposed.
 This means the flightcrew members may operate the aircraft on multiple flights as long as they feel they are adequately rested and safe to fly.

-Part 135 - Flightcrew members are requirement to comply with specific duty time and rest requirements.
+Part 135 - Flightcrew members are required to comply with specific duty time and rest requirements.
 The rules are complicated, but generally provide for a maximum assigned 14 hour duty day, limitations on the number of flight hours during a 24-hour period and required rest periods.
 Once a flightcrew member has reached his or her limit, that flightcrew member may not fly until the applicable rest requirements have been satisfied.

 - Drug and Alcohol Testing.